Death of Paulette Gebara Farah: Paulette's pajamas

-In 2010 a YouTube video titled The Strange Case of Paulette's Pajamas became a point of interest and was spread via social media.
+In 2010, a YouTube video titled The Strange Case of Paulette's Pajamas became a point of interest and was spread via social media.
 The video compares photographs of Paulette's body dressed in blue and red reindeer pajamas with an interview with Farah recorded several days before the girl's body was found, in which the same pajamas appear in the girl's room.
 After this discovery was made public, the television network aired the footage without cuts, including all preparation prior to the interview.
 As Farah and the interviewing reporter examine various items owned by Paulette, the aforementioned pajamas appear.
 When asked about them, Farah stated that the pajamas belong to Paulette's sister.

 Despite this claim, these pajamas remained among Paulette's belongings, and as they could be seen in subsequent interviews in Paulette's closet.
 The authorities were never informed by the family that they had a second set of pajamas identical to the one the girl was wearing at the time of her disappearance.
 It is unknown what happened to these pajamas.

+In popular culture

+In 2010, Amanda de la Rosa published the book ¿Dónde está Paulette? (spanish for, Where is Paulette?), for which she recounted her feelings about being so close to the case.
+Her work was poorly received, and was described as "opportunistic for taking advantage of the situation", especially for releasing it while Paulette's death was still very recent.

+In 2014, her case was adapted for the film La dictadura perfecta.

+In 2020, the streaming company Netflix produced the series Historia de un crimen: La búsqueda, which focuses on her case, dramatizing how things could have happened in real life.